Merkle tree: Overview

 Most hash tree implementations are binary (two child nodes under each node) but they can just as well use many more child nodes under each node.

 Usually, a cryptographic hash function such as SHA-2 is used for the hashing.
-If the hash tree only needs to protect against unintentional damage, unsecured checksums such as CRCs can be used.
+If the hash tree only needs to protect against unintentional damage, non-cryptographic checksums such as CRCs can be used.

 In the top of a hash tree there is a top hash (or root hash or master hash).
 Before downloading a file on a P2P network, in most cases the top hash is acquired from a trusted source, for instance a friend or a web site that is known to have good recommendations of files to download.
 When the top hash is available, the hash tree can be received from any non-trusted source, like any peer in the P2P network.
 Then, the received hash tree is checked against the trusted top hash, and if the hash tree is damaged or fake, another hash tree from another source will be tried until the program finds one that matches the top hash.

 The main difference from a hash list is that one branch of the hash tree can be downloaded at a time and the integrity of each branch can be checked immediately, even though the whole tree is not available yet.
 For example, in the picture, the integrity of data block L2 can be verified immediately if the tree already contains hash 0-0 and hash 1 by hashing the data block and iteratively combining the result with hash 0-0 and then hash 1 and finally comparing the result with the top hash.
 Similarly, the integrity of data block L3 can be verified if the tree already has hash 1-1 and hash 0.
 This can be an advantage since it is efficient to split files up in very small data blocks so that only small blocks have to be re-downloaded if they get damaged.
 If the hashed file is big, such a hash list or hash chain becomes fairly big.
 But if it is a tree, one small branch can be downloaded quickly, the integrity of the branch can be checked, and then the downloading of data blocks can start.